holoviz/param/doc/upgrade_guide.md

 #### Defining custom `Parameter`s

-To implement properly the `Parameter` attributes inheritance described in the section below we have had to make some changes to how `Parameter` classes are declared.
-While the custom `Parameter`s you previously wrote for Param before 2.0 should still work, they might suffer from the same attribute inheritance issues.
+To implement `Parameter` attribute inheritance correctly as described above, we have had to make some changes to how new `Parameter` classes are declared.
+While the custom `Parameter`s you previously wrote for Param before 2.0 should continue to work as they always have, unless you update their definitions, they could continue to suffer from the attribute inheritance issues that have been fixed within Param itself.
 We now recommend custom `Parameter`s to be written following the pattern we have adopted internally.
 In particular, we have:

 - introduced the `param.parameterized.Undefined` sentinel object that is used as the default value of the `Parameter` parameters in its `__init__()` method
 - introduced the `_slot_defaults` class attribute to declare the actual default values of the `Parameter` parameters, e.g. in the example below the default value of `some_attribute` is declared to be `10`
 - leveraged `@typing.overload` to expose the real default values to static type checkers and IDEs like VSCode

-All put together, this is now how `Parameter`s are structured internally and how we recommend writing custom `Parameter`s:
+All put together, this is now how `Parameter`s are structured internally and how we recommend writing custom `Parameter` classes:

 ```python
 class CustomParameter(Parameter):